By Joseph Walter

 I'd also like to take a moment to discuss the genius inclusion and use of chimes throughout the instrumentation.
 They offer perfect punctuation to the "awe" factor, and infuse a shocking amount of gravitas to the overall feeling of the theme.
 In short: God, those chimes are awesome.

 Side note: If you liked Power Rangers as a kid, and have wanted to try a few more seasons as an adult, I recommend Lost Galaxy as a starting place.
-It's a clean break in continuity from "the Zordon Era," but offers some nicely fleshed out sci-fi, characterizations and the most morally gray individual to ever grace a season of Power Rangers, the aforementioned Magna Defender (seriously, that arc made me cry.
+It's a clean break in continuity from "the Zordon Era," and offers some nicely fleshed out sci-fi, characterizations along with the most morally gray individual to ever grace a season of Power Rangers, the aforementioned Magna Defender (seriously, that arc made me cry.
 And he's got an exceptional theme motif.)

 To start, it's probably the most cognitively intriguing.